jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   (c) the production of secondary evidence to prove the authenticity of the document may be permitted in circumstances described in those rules.

 ### 135 Translations and transcripts
-(1) A party may offer a document that purports to be a translation into English of a document in a language other than English, or a translation into Maori of a document in a language other than Maori, if—
+(1) A party may offer a document that purports to be a translation into English of a document in a language other than English, or a translation into Māori of a document in a language other than Māori, if—
   (a) notice is given to all other parties in sufficient time before the hearing to provide those other parties with a fair opportunity to scrutinise the translation; and
   (b) all other requirements prescribed in regulations made under section 201 concerning that document are satisfied.
 (2) The translation is presumed to be an accurate translation, in the absence of evidence to the contrary.